Avocatious/BankApp/README.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-1. processing.py (Driver File): This is the driver file of PyBank, which contains the user and backend classes, enabling for the backend processing of creating accounts, deposits, withdrawals, viewing credut scores, and transferring money between accounts.
+1. prereqs.py (Driver File): This is the driver file of PyBank, which contains the user and backend classes, enabling for the backend processing of creating accounts, deposits, withdrawals, viewing credut scores, and transferring money between accounts.
 We also have a secret "admin" mode, which provides access to the user database, hidden behind the user.
 2. ui.py: The frontend of PyBank.
 Includes six options for user to navigate across to perform the functions mentioned above.
+3. lottery.py: Secret menu in PyBank where users can enter a lottery to potentially increase their earnings.
+4. TestCases.py: File that contains test cases for every function in prereqs.py, ui.py, and lottery.py.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------